jonniek/mpv-scripts/README.md

 What are lua scripts?
 [Mpv.io lua documentation](https://mpv.io/manual/master/#lua-scripting)
 Where should I put them?
 [Unix](https://mpv.io/manual/stable/#files) [Windows](https://mpv.io/manual/stable/#files-on-windows)
 How do I use them?
 Use default keybinds or bind your own in [input.conf](https://mpv.io/manual/stable/#input-conf).

-Some of my scripts require you to edit some settings in the head of lua files to work.
+Some of my scripts require you to edit some settings in the head of lua files to work as intended(usually paths).
 Some of my scripts use script-messages for control instead of script-bindings to allow more dynamic commands to be parsed from parameters.
-You can call script-messages from any other lua script with mp.command("msg"), [mpv-repl](https://github.com/rossy/mpv-repl) by typing or just simply bind them to a key in input.conf.
+You can call script-messages from any other lua script with `mp.command("script-message _name_ _arg1_ _arg2_")`, [mpv-repl](https://github.com/rossy/mpv-repl) by typing or just simply bind them to a key in input.conf like this `H script-message addscrollingsub "hello world"`.

 If you have problems with any of my scripts or have feature requests feel free to open an issue.
 Contributions are also welcome.